 The idea of empowering patients to play an active role in their own recovery was what initially drew Kelsie to the field of physical therapy.
-She especially loves the outpatient orthopedic setting because of the opportunities to work with such diverse patient populations and to teach patients how they can regain function and independence by using their own bodies through exercise.
+She especially loves the outpatient orthopedic setting because of the opportunities to work with such a diverse patient population and to promote autonomy by teaching patients how they can regain function and independence by using their own bodies through exercise.

-In her spare time, Kelsie enjoys hiking, camping, team sports, swimming, skiing, and country dancing.
-While in Denver, Kelsie summited 15 of the Colorado 14ers (so far) and hopes to tackle more summits in the Cascades.
+In her spare time, Kelsie enjoys hiking, camping, team sports, swimming, skiing, country dancing, doing jigsaw puzzles, and reading.
+While living in Denver, Kelsie summited 15 of the Colorado 14ers (so far) and hopes to tackle more summits in the Cascades.